Satono Reve: 2025: Six-year-old season

-However, jockey João Moreira received a warning for veering outward in the final straight, affecting Namura Claire.
+However, jockey João Moreira received a warning for veering outward in the final straight, affecting Namura Clair.
 Next, he ran in the Chairman's Sprint Prize at Sha Tin Racecourse in Hong Kong on April 27.
 Following closely behind Ka Ying Rising at the fourth corner, he tried to make a move but was overtaken in the straight, finishing second by two and a quarter lengths.

 Afterward, it was decided to move on to the Queen Elizabeth II Jubilee Stakes at Ascot Racecourse in England on June 21.
 On May 3, Satono Reve arrived at Heathrow Airport from Hong Kong via Dubai and then moved to James Horton’s stable in Newmarket, Suffolk for his stay.
 In the race, continuing with the partnership with João Moreira, it started from the far outside gate 16 but delivered a strong performance, finishing second by half a length behind the winner, Lazaat.
 This was only the second time in 25 years that a Japanese horse finished in the top two at Royal Ascot since Agnes World (however, the King’s Stand Stakes in which Agnes World placed was classified as G2 at the time and was promoted to G1 only in 2008.
 Therefore, if limited to G1 races at Royal Ascot, Satono Reve is the first Japanese horse in history to achieve this).

-Satono Reve's next and most recent race would be the 2025 Sprinters Stakes, where he started as the first favourite but came fourth behind Namura Clair, June Blair and Win Carnelian.
+Satono Reve's next race would be the 2025 Sprinters Stakes, where he started as the first favourite but came fourth behind Namura Clair, June Blair and Win Carnelian.
+In the end of the year, Satono Reve entered the Hong Kong Sprint for the second time but ended up in frustrating ninth place where the defending champion Ka Ying Rising defeated his competition and earned his 16th consecutive victory.
+His jockey, Ryan Moore, noted that the horse was in good condition and calm but the pace of the race increased rapidly, causing them to lose out early and thus not allowing them to finish in their usual style.
+At the end of the season, Satono Reve was awarded the JRA Award for Best Sprinter or Miler.